bkd-mba-fbi/evento-portal/doc/sad.md

   deactivate app
 ```

 This flow is implemented with the help of the [@badgateway/oauth2-client](https://www.npmjs.com/package/@badgateway/oauth2-client) library in [auth.ts](../src/utils/auth.ts).
-The storing of the tokens is realized with [token-state.ts](../src/state/token-state.ts).
+The persistance of the tokens in the browser is realized with [token-state.ts](../src/state/token-state.ts).
 See also the EVENTO documentation page [OAuth 2.0 Authorization Code Flow mit Proof Key for Code Exchange (PKCE)](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/Login-OAuth-Server/#authorization-code-flow-mit-proof-key-for-code-exchange-pkce).

 ## Switch Apps/Scopes